Login

 What is a biweekly mortgage?

 Borrowers usually pay mortgages monthly.
-However, with a biweekly loan, borrowers must pay every other week.
+With a biweekly loan, borrowers make a payment every other week.

 Why would I want a biweekly loan?

-You should consider a biweekly payment plan because you'll save on interest charges over its term.
-Additionally, while you'll naturally make more payments with a biweekly loan, you'll pay the loan off sooner than with a monthly payment plan.
+You should consider a biweekly payment plan because you will save on interest charges over the term of the loan.
+In addition, although you will make more payments with a biweekly loan, you will pay off the loan sooner than with a monthly payment plan.

 Biweekly Mortgage Calculator